-S. No Project name Project description Type of evaluation and stages when M&E was applied Aim of the evaluation MLE approach and framework Pro pjects that have all componer nts of HCD, ASRH, and MLE and have co ompleted evaluation (i.e. including publi shed endline) 1 Adolescents 360 (A360) Ethiopia, Nigeria, Tanzania Evaluator: Population Services International (PSI) A360 worked to design and deliver interventions that increase demand for and use of contraception among adolescent girls aged 15-19 in Ethiopia, Nigeria, and Tanzania.
+S. No Project name Project description Type of evaluation and stages when M&E was applied Aim of the evaluation MLE approach and framework Pro pjects that have all componer nts of HCD, ASRH, and MLE and have co ompleted evaluation (i.e. including publi shed endline) 1 Adolescents 360 (A360) Ethiopia, Nigeria, Tanzania Evaluator: Itad led the consortium for the evaluation of A360 with London School of Hygiene and Tropical Medicine and Avenir Health in the consortium.
+A360 worked to design and deliver interventions that increase demand for and use of contraception among adolescent girls aged 15-19 in Ethiopia, Nigeria, and Tanzania.
 Process evaluation included four rounds of data collection over the period of 2016-2017 in two regions and one municipality of Ethiopia; Oromia, Amhara, and Addis Ababa.
+Ababa.
 It was done across all stages (planning/problem definition, design, implementation, and scale).
 Outcome evaluation twice, before implementation in late 2017 and 24 months after implementation in 2019.
-Amonths after implementation in 2019.
-Cost-effectiveness analysis after the implementation phase.
+Across analysis after the implementation phase.
 The external outcome evaluation assessed the impact of A360 on a set of primary and secondary outcomes among sexually active girls aged 15-19, including modern contraceptive prevalence rate (mCPR), unmet need for contraception, and agency to use and attitudes toward contraceptive methods.
 The external process evaluation was intended to complement this outcome evaluation, presenting an account of how A360's implementation has played out to Process evaluation (PE) uses a theory-based approach that included country-level data collection aligned with all A360 phases; global data collection encompassing interviews with key stakeholders; and introduction of participatory action research (PAR) activities in 2018.
 Adjustments were made to the PE approach and methods at the scale phase that included adopting a United Kingdom Medical Research Council framework; and using "user journeys" as a tool to explore implementation, mechanisms, and context at the solution level.